arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

 ## Key Components

-Audio-visual sentiment analysis combines three fundamental modalities: visual, audio, and textual data.
-Each modality contributes unique insights into emotional states, and their integration enables a holistic analysis.
+Audio-visual sentiment analysis combines three modalities: visual, audio, and text.
+Each modality contributes unique insights into emotional states, and their integration allows us to conduct a holistic analysis of human emotion.

 ### 1. Visual Analysis

-Visual features such as facial expressions, gestures, and body language play a pivotal role in conveying emotions.
-Computer vision techniques analyze these features through:
+Visual features such as facial expressions, gestures, and body language play an important role in conveying emotions.
+Key analysis techniques include:

-- Facial Landmark Detection: Identifying key points such as eyes, nose, and mouth to track expressions dynamically.
+1. Facial Landmark Detection: This technique identifies key points such as eyes, nose, and mouth to track expressions dynamically.
-- Convolutional Neural Networks (CNNs): Extracting deep hierarchical features from video frames for emotion classification.
+2. Convolutional Neural Networks (CNNs): This technique finds deep hierarchical features from video frames for emotion classification.

-Example: A smile detected in visual data often correlates with positive sentiment, but subtle variations in facial tension may indicate sarcasm or discomfort.
+For example, a smile detected in visual data often correlates with positive sentiment, but subtle variations in facial tension may indicate sarcasm or discomfort (such as a polite smile you give to someone when they simply won't stop talking).

 ### 2. Audio Analysis

 Audio signals reveal emotions through speech tone, pitch, and intensity.
-Key techniques include:
+Key analysis techniques include:

-- Mel-frequency Cepstral Coefficients (MFCCs): Representing audio signals in a frequency domain to capture emotional features.
+1. Mel-frequency Cepstral Coefficients (MFCCs): This technique represents audio signals in a frequency domain.
-- Speech Prosody Analysis: Examining rhythm, stress, and intonation patterns for sentiment detection.
+2. Speech Prosody Analysis: This technique finds rhythm, stress, and intonation patterns.

 Example: An elevated pitch combined with a rapid speech rate may indicate excitement, while a flat tone suggests apathy.

 ### 3. Textual Analysis

-While secondary to audio-visual data in this context, textual input provides crucial context.
+While not as important as audio-visual data, text input provides crucial context for our audio and visual features.
 Natural Language Processing (NLP) models analyze text for:

-- Sentiment Classification: Determining polarity (positive, negative, neutral).
+1. Sentiment Classification: This technique determines polarity (positive, negative, neutral).
-- Contextual Understanding: Recognizing idiomatic expressions, sarcasm, or contextual cues.
+2. Contextual Understanding: This technique recognizes idiomatic expressions, sarcasm, or contextual cues (unlike my mom, who doesn't understand my sarcasm lol).

-Example: The phrase "I'm fine" may appear neutral in isolation but acquires a negative connotation when paired with a frustrated tone and averted gaze.
+For example, the phrase "I'm fine" may appear neutral in isolation but acquires a negative connotation when paired with a frustrated tone and averted gaze.

 ## Methodologies